Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 CTL model checking reduces to fixpoint computation, iteratively expanding or contracting state sets until stabilization.
 The finite state space guarantees termination.
 The canonical BDD representation makes fixpoint detection instantaneous --- just compare pointers.
-This combination makes the algorithm both theoretically elegant and practically efficient.
+This combination makes the algorithm both theoretically sound and practically efficient.

 *Practical impact*:

-Symbolic model checking has proven effective for:
+Symbolic model checking transformed verification from laboratory curiosity to industrial practice.
+Hardware companies use it routinely to verify processor designs, cache coherence protocols, and communication buses.
+The technique has found bugs in deployed systems that escaped years of testing.
+It provides mathematical guarantees of correctness for safety-critical components:
 - *Hardware verification*: Cache coherence protocols, processor designs
 - *Safety-critical systems*: Control systems where failure has severe consequences
 - *Concurrent systems*: Distributed algorithms, protocols, concurrent programs where testing struggles with combinatorial state explosion